-- 1 Where possible, it is important for your baby to have the names of both his/her parents on the birth certificate. - 2 Having the father's name on the birth certificate does not give the father any legal rights to his child.
+- 1 Where possible, it is important for your baby to have the names of both his/her parents on the birth certificate. - 2 Having the father's name on the birth certificate does not give him any legal rights to his child.
 See 'Guardianship' on page 2. - 3 A child has a right to be financially maintained by both parents and to inherit from them.
-This applies whether or not the names of both parents are on the birth certificate. - 4 Where the father's name is on the birth certificate, this does not prevent the mother from getting One-Parent Family Payment.
+This applies whether or not the names of both parents are on the birth certificate. - 4 Where the father's name is on the birth certificate, this does not prevent the mother from getting One-Parent Family Payment. - 5 Having the father's name on the birth certificate can also be important in relation to the child's right to citizenship.
+Please note that if an unmarried mother does not have Irish/EU citizenship, but the biological father does have, the child may be entitled to citizenship, but the father's name would need to be registered on the birth certificate.
+A parent (mother or father) of an Irish or EU Citizen may have the right to live in Ireland.
+For more information on this scenario, please call us on (01) 6700 120.